roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

 #### Functions

-Functions in JavaScript are also similar to Python:
+As we have seen, functions in JavaScript are also similar to Python:

 ```javascript
 function myfunction(parameters) {